LuisLechugaRuiz/aware/aware/docs/development/future/request_event_optimizations.md

 - TRACKING
 - PRIORITIES

-For tracking we need to implement the logic at [Communications](/aware/communications/communications.py)
+For tracking we need to implement the logic at [Communications protocols](/aware/communications/communication_protocols.py)

 ## Update